thedojoseries/kubernetes/README.md

 Once you're able to load the website, you should be able to see a web page with two input fields and a green login button.
 To log in, type in `johnd` in the first (top) input field and `foo` in the second (bottom) input field.
 Then click on `Login`.

-If you're able to log in, congrats!
+**If you're able to log in, congrats!
+However, note that you will not be able to interact with the application (i.e. create and delete items).
+This TODO application is missing a microservice which was purposedly removed from this challenge.
+As long as you can log in, that's it, you're done!**

 You've successfully deployed a microservice solution to a Kubernetes cluster running on AWS.
 You've done a great job and we understand you must be tired by now, but...

 ...one more thing.
 The cherry on the cake.